84mb/1-Word-Story-Bot/README.md

 really inefficient code (i suck at js and programming in general)

+I didn't include some of the fun commands in the file because they are supposed to be secret (try ;suragivemod)

 Changelog{

 v1: "added 1 word story function (deletes message if it has a space in it),